julianstanley/gfpopgui/docs/timeline/CBP/may11_may17.md

 ### Misc

 * For the rest of the day and tomorrow, will focus on just doing some general reading.
 Then, on Sunday (05/17), I'll get started formulating next week's goals.
 That's a wrap for the week!

+05/17:

+Focused on learning more about Plotly.
+Started a datacamp course that seems helpful, keeping track of progress [in a GitHub repo](https://github.com/julianstanley/intermediate-interactive-dataviz-plotly).
+Tomorrow: think more about this week's goals, and then learn more!